reshmabidikar/slate/source/includes/_subscription.md

 ### Retrieve subscription event audit logs with history by subscription event id

-Retrieve a list of audit log records showing events that occurred involving changes to the subscription, based on a subscription event id.
-History information (a copy of the full subscription object) is included with each record.
-The id of a subscription event comes from the [timeline api](#account-retrieve-account-timeline).
+Retrieve a list of audit log records showing changes to a subscription event.
+History information (a copy of the full subscription event object) is included with each record.
+The [subscription resource](##subscription-subscription-resource) contains the list of events associated with a subscription and the event id can be obtained from here.

+Some examples:
+* If a cancel request is issued for a subscription, this API can be invoked with the subscription event id of the `CANCEL` event.
+In this case, it will return:
+  * An `INSERT` record corresponding to the subscription cancel event creation
+* If a subscription is future cancelled and then uncancelled, and this API is invoked with the id of the `CANCEL`event, it will return two records:
+  * An `INSERT` record corresponding to the `CANCEL` event creation
+  * A `DELETE` record corresponding to the `CANCEL` event deletion.

 **HTTP Request**